Are you buying your first home?

 - what your expected mortgage payments will be.

 In addition, being pre-approved for a mortgage also gives you a distinct advantage over other home shoppers who are not pre-approved.
 That’s because home sellers prefer offers that are not conditional on financing (if the financing doesn’t come through, the offer fails and they need to put their house back on the market).
-With a pre-approved mortgage you can put in a firm offer that’s more appealing to the seller.
+We recommend you make your Offer To Purchase subject to financing as this is not a final commitment of credit and is not a guarantee to provide financing.

 PLUS … with a pre-approved Manulife Bank mortgage, you can request an interest rate commitment.
 This commitment is usually in place for 90 days (120 days for new construction).
 If interest rates rise during that time, you’re guaranteed to get the lower locked-in rate.
 But, if interest rates fall, Manulife Bank gives you the lower rate at the time the deal closes.
 So you could end up with lower mortgage payments and/or lower overall borrowing costs.